FelixofRivia/SNDatLHC_RTDQM/README.md

 There are additional modules needed for plotting the luminosity of ATLAS but this feature is available only inside CERN network:
 - pydim

-## Run with simulator
+## Run with event simulator
 If it is not possible to access the real SND@LHC data, a simple event simulator is available to test features of the RTDQM.
-To run with simulator
+To run with event simulator
 > user@host $  root simulate.C

 Then
 > user@host $  python3 monitor.py 5408 0 "test"